Inman E. Page: Later career

-From 1916-1918, Page was president of the Colored Baptist College of Macon, Missouri, which was later known as Western Baptist Bible College and moved to Kansas City, Missouri.
-He then moved to Roger Williams University in Nashville, Tennessee to serve as its president.
+From 1916 to 1918, Page was president of the Colored Baptist College of Macon, Missouri, which was later known as Western Baptist Bible College and moved to Kansas City, Missouri.
+He then moved to Roger Williams University in Nashville, Tennessee, to serve as its president.

 Page's health failed and he moved to Oklahoma City in 1920.
-In 1921 and 1922 he was supervising principal of the city's black elementary school and principal of Douglass High School.
-In 1922 he briefly returned to Lincoln Institute, then renamed Lincoln University of Missouri, when the board there pushed out then president Richardson, but he resigned in August 1923 and returned to Douglass High School.
-He remained in Oklahoma City's public schools for the rest of his life.
-In June 1935 he retired with the honorary title of "principal emeritus".
+In 1921 and 1922 he was the supervising principal of the city's black elementary school and principal of Douglass High School.
+In 1922, he briefly returned to Lincoln Institute, then renamed Lincoln University of Missouri, when the board there pushed out then president Richardson, but he resigned in August 1923 and returned to Douglass High School.
+He remained with the Oklahoma City Public Schools for the rest of his life.
+He retired In June 1935 with the honorary title of "principal emeritus".

 Death and legacy

-On December 21, 1935 he died of old age at the home of his daughter, Zelia, in Oklahoma City.
-He was buried on the campus of Lanston University, and the tract where his remains were laid was called "Page Memorial Park".
+Page died of old age on December 21, 1935, at the home of his daughter Zelia in Oklahoma City.
+He was buried on the campus of Langston University, and the tract where his remains were laid was called "Page Memorial Park".
 Multiple buildings in Oklahoma have been named in Page's honor.
-On May 19, 1950, Lincoln University named its library for Page.
+On May 19, 1950, Lincoln University named its library after Page.
 In 2018, Brown University renamed a six-story academic and administrative facility after Page and fellow alum Ethel Tremaine Robinson.

-Ralph Ellison was a student of Page's at Douglass High School and the two had a difficult relationship at that time.
+Ralph Ellison was a student of Page at Douglass High School and the two had a difficult relationship at that time.
 However, Ellison was inspired by Page and later in his life was deeply moved and inspired by a watercolor portrait of Page he saw at Brown's Rockefeller Library in 1979.

-The has been an Inman E. Page Library at Lincoln University.
+There has been an Inman E. Page Library at Lincoln University.